 We are a Stonewall Diversity Champion and also member of Business Disability Forum.

 Being members of specialist equality organisations leading in their sectors means that we are a part of a wider pool of employers and organisations from across sectors on a journey to advance equality, raise awareness, celebrate diversity and promote inclusion.
-Through our memberships, we receive dedicated support and advice, and keep abreast of the most up to dated good practice to support patients, registrants, our workforce and wider stakeholders.
+Through our memberships, we receive dedicated support and advice, and keep abreast of the most up to dated good practice to support our workforce.